haskell/ghcup-hs/docs/install.md

 ### FreeBSD

-Lacks some upstream bindists and may need compat libs, since most bindists are built on FreeBSD-12.
+Lacks some upstream bindists and may need compat libs (such as `misc/compat12x`).
 HLS bindists are experimental.
+Only latest FreeBSD is generally supported.

 ### Linux ARMv7/AARCH64